 12. Build up a mountain of 5-star reviews online

 There’s more to getting a great review than giving someone exactly what they want.
 You also have to be proactive so that people take the time to leave a review.
 The chances are that they loved what they received from you.
-But who else outside of their immediate circle of friends and family will know if they don’t leave a review?
+But who else outside their immediate circle of friends and family will know if they don’t leave a review?

-You don’t have to have a gigantic budget to get a new brand out there.
-You just need to understand why you’re different.
+You don’t have to have a huge budget to get a new brand out there.
+You need to understand why you’re different.
 And figure out new and creative ways to go out there and tell the world.
 Once they hear and see what you have to offer, the orders will come.